 In Table 8.1, we provide a summary of relevant properties of the most well-known MCP algorithms.
 Many different problems are considered by the listed algorithms (e.g., optimization version of the MCP problem, MCP problem with integer weights).
 Therefore, we classify all algorithms from the point of view of the solutions that they bring to the general MCP algorithm.
-We provide the worst-case time complexity of the algorithms: in the formulas, Vand E are the number of nodes and of links in the considered network, K is the number of constraints.
-The notation ε describes an approximation factor; whereas, α{max} and α refer to specific parameters of TAMCRA and SAMCRA.
+We provide the worst-case time complexity of the algorithms: in the formulas, V and E are the number of nodes and of links in the considered network, E is the number of constraints.
+The notation E describes an approximation factor; whereas, E and E are the specific parameters of TAMCRA and SAMCRA.